Our Team

 Jori Hall, Ph.D.

-Professor of education policy, University of Georgia
+Professor of Education Policy, University of Illinois at Chicago

 Ph.D. from the University of Illinois at Urbana-Champaign